Last Updated: 7/15/2023 | July 15th, 2023

 Best places to stay in Bastille

-- BUDGET: Auberge Internationale des Jeunes (International Youth Hostel) – This is a safe and well-maintained hostel, but the amenities are basic: there is no kitchen for cooking your own meals, but there is a microwave and free breakfast is served daily 7am-9:45am.
-There is also a common room with vending machines where people like to hang out, and a secure luggage storage area.
+- BUDGET: Auberge Internationale des Jeunes – This is a safe and well-maintained hostel with basic amenities and free breakfast is served daily 7am-9:45am.
+There is also a common room where people like to hang out too.
+It’s the best budget place in the area!
 Since this is a youth hostel, you have to be under 30 years old to stay here.

 The Latin Quarter, one of my favorite areas of Paris, is filled with narrow streets that turn at weird angles and open onto little café-lined squares.
-I love wandering around here: it always feels like you’re stepping back a few hundred years in history.
-It’s located in the 5th arrondissements and is a bustling neighborhood.
-It’s not as quiet as other sections of Paris — there are a lot of restaurants, bars, and jazz clubs — but you’ll be in the middle of the action!
+I love wandering around here: it always feels like you’re stepping back a few hundred years in history with all the cobblestone streets and old homes.
+This area is a big student area and, given it’s proximity to the Seine, very bustling with people.
+You’ll be in the middle of the action when you stay here.

 Best places to stay in the Latin Quarter